hiero-ledger/hiero-mirror-node/docs/design/eoa-code-delegation.md

 - `GET /api/v1/accounts`
 - `GET /api/v1/accounts/{idOrAliasOrEvmAddress}`

-In both API endpoints the returned account model will contain an additional parameter, named `code`.
+In both API endpoints the returned account model will contain an additional parameter, named `delegation_indicator`.
 Its value will be the persisted code delegation, if any.
 The format is: `0xef0100 || 20-byte address`.
-If a code delegation is not set or if it was deleted (set to address 0x0000000000000000000000000000000000000000), the `code` field will be empty.
+If a code delegation is not set or if it was deleted (set to address 0x0000000000000000000000000000000000000000), the `delegation_indicator` field will be empty.

 > All `GET /api/v1/contracts/*` endpoints will be modified so that they work with an EOA account the same way as the
 > existing queries with contract id.